microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamsappremovedeventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents details for teams app removed event message.
-This message is generated when a teamsApp is installed in a channel, a chat or a team.
+This message is generated when a teamsApp is removed from a channel, a chat, or a team.

 Inherits from [eventMessageDetail](../resources/eventmessagedetail.md).